cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 ### Box Tickers

 Finally for this section, I have to talk about the most soul-crushing places a systems engineer can find themselves.
-In the a box-ticking excercise.
+In the a box-ticking excercise. @@

+The experience of @@

 - Being here can crush the light from a budding vocational systems engineer into a cynical husk.